saziosu/book-swap/TESTING.md

-Reserved Book|The reserved book should display that it is reserved on the homepage/current books section|Pass Reserved Book|The reserved book should hide the user's contact details on the Book detail page|Pass Messaging|Messages should be seen at the top of the page for adding, editing, deleting, logging in and logging out|Pass Footer|All links to external websites should open in new tabs|Pass
+Reserved Book|The reserved book should display that it is reserved on the homepage/current books section|Pass Reserved Book|The reserved book should hide the user's contact details on the Book detail page|Pass Messaging|Messages should be seen at the top of the page for adding, editing, deleting, logging in and logging out|Pass Messaging|Messages should be dismissable|Pass Messaging|Messages should time out after 3 seconds|Pass Footer|All links to external websites should open in new tabs|Pass

 # Bugs